Skip to main content

 The RIPL program makes a significant, lasting impact on the housing outcomes for TAC clients who have sustained significant and permanent disability and are unable to find housing in the broader housing market.
 TAC wanted to better understand their place in the housing market and how their customers could be better supported into the future.

-To ensure TAC’s housing business was set up for success, KPMG identified opportunities relating to:
+To ensure TAC’s housing business was set up for success, KPMG identified these opportunities.

 Our approach